Coombes Church: Wall paintings

 The church is most noted for its extensive wall paintings.
-Most of the surviving designs date from the 12th century — the oldest were produced in about 1135 — but some are more recent.
+Most of the surviving designs date from the 12th century – the oldest were produced in about 1135 – but some are more recent.
 They were discovered in 1949 and preserved with minimal restoration, unlike many similar examples elsewhere.
 Designs include The Visitation, the Nativity of Jesus, Christ in Majesty and Christ delivering the Keys of Heaven to Saint Peter and the Book to Saint Paul.
 On the soffit beneath the chancel arch is a humorous sketch: a man with a gaping mouth grimaces as he strains to hold up the arch.

 One theory is that these early paintings are part of a series painted at churches by monks from Lewes Priory, England's first Cluniac house.
 Others survive at the churches in Clayton, Hardham and Plumpton.

 Architecture and fittings

 Coombes parish church is a simple building of two parts: the chancel at the east end and the nave to the west, linked by chancel arch 30 in thick.
 A porch, incorporating the entrance door, faces south.
 The former west tower has been replaced by a small bell-turret at the west end of the roof.
 Flint rubble masonry, relieved by some dressings of ashlar, forms the walls.
 The roof is of Horsham Stone slates, in common with many historic Sussex buildings.

 Only one Norman window remains in its original condition, but several others are blocked up.
 The windows on the south side of the chancel are in the Perpendicular Gothic, while the 16th-century east window and 1724 west window are simpler.

-The churchyard is one of very few to have a tapsel gate — a centrally pivoted gate unique to Sussex.
+The churchyard is one of very few to have a tapsel gate – a centrally pivoted gate unique to Sussex.
 An ancient crucifix was found in the churchyard in 1877, when it was moved into the church.
 The age of the brick and stone font is not known.
 It may be 19th century but other sources propose more ancient origins.

 The church today

 Coombes Church was listed Grade I by English Heritage on 12 October 1954.
 Such buildings are defined as being of "exceptional interest" and great national importance.
 As of February 2001 it was one of seven Grade I listed buildings and 119 listed buildings of all grades in Adur District.

-The Holy Eucharist is celebrated on 2nd Sunday of the month at 9.00 a.m.
-Worship is in a traditional Church of England style.
+A Said Mass is celebrated on selected Sundays with occasional Evensongs to celebrate the agricultural year.
+(See Website) Worship is in the Anglo-Catholic style.

 The ecclesiastical parish covers an almost entirely rural area of 1280 acre.
 Its boundaries are defined by the River Adur in the east and ancient field and estate boundaries to the south, west and north.